GoogleCloudPlatform/education-data-platform/2-connector-moodle/docs/how-to-run.md

 ### moodle_pipeline

-This DAG consists of gathering data from Moodle database (MySQL) and ingest it in BigQuery and is deployed with a default scheduling of running this pipeline once a day.
-You can customize this scheduling in Airflow according to your needs.
+This DAG consists of gathering data from Moodle database (MySQL) and load them into BigQuery landing zone.
+A default scheduling is configured for this DAG so it is going to run every day and once a day.
+You can customize this scheduling config in Airflow according to your needs.

 The following GCP Cloud resources are used in this pipeline: